.Cold winter camp was not my favourite until I completed my current set up to keep myself warm in those nights.

 #2.
 Heated blanket & sleep arrangement

 I use a closed-cell foam for the bottom layer of my sleeping platform.
-This material insulates way better than air, I’m talking about fluffy air mattress.
+This material insulates way better than air, I’m talking about a fluffy air mattress.
 If you don’t know what closed-cell foam is, a Yoga mat always works.

 The second layer is for comfort.
-This bubble style sleeping pad keeps the air where it should be so you won’t get all the air squeezing to one corner and bum to the ground.
+This bubble-style sleeping pad keeps the air where it should be so you won’t get all the air squeezing to one corner and bum to the ground.
 What I have is a four-season one, it’s got a layer of insulation in the middle.

-I prefer a big one that provides a similar feel as sleeping at home.
-This ARB sleeping bag has been serving me really well.
+The ARB sleeping bag has been serving me well.
 The fleece insert feels super comfy and soft.
-If you have two of the same thing, you can open them up and joint together for two-person.
+If you have two of the same thing, you can open them up and join together for two people.
 Bonus point for winter cuddles.

 My heated blanket goes inside the sleeping bag.
 I run it through the 12V in my truck.
-This plug is connected to my second battery which is controlled by Redarc BCDC charger.
+This plug is connected to my second battery which is controlled by a Redarc BCDC charger.
 It protects the battery and cuts off from the main cranking battery is drawing too low.

 #3.
 Heated apparel